 Hisense Secures Top Spot in 100-inch TV Global Shipments

-QINGDAO, China, Dec.
-9, 2024 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, has solidified its position as the top player in the global premium TV market with its 100-inch TV in Q3 2024, according to leading international market research institute Omdia.
+DUBAI, UAE, Dec.
+10, 2024 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, has solidified its position as the top player in the global premium TV market with its 100-inch TV in Q3 2024, according to leading international market research institute Omdia.
 This achievement marks Hisense's fourth consecutive quarter at the forefront of the market.

+The GCC market, renowned for its preference of immersive entertainment, is experiencing a surge in demand for large-screen televisions.
+This trend emphasises the region's growing appetite for advanced features, stunning visuals, and exceptional home viewing experiences.

 In Q3 2024, Hisense's 100-inch TVs captured a remarkable 63.4% share of the global shipment volume.
 This outstanding performance has propelled Hisense to the top spot in TV shipments for four consecutive quarters, reinforcing its market leadership in the premium TV segment.